-\textbf{CL-based methods.} As a common method for mining self-supervised signals~\cite{liu2024towards,kong2024federated,liu2024bourne}, contrastive learning is also introduced to the UGAD task~\cite{wang2023cross} to capture feature inconsistencies between normal and anomalous nodes.
-CoLA~\cite{liu2021anomaly} is a novel contrastive instance pair sampling method that leverages local information in network data to learn information embedding from high-dimensional attributes and local structures.
-Zhang et al.~\cite{zhang2022reconstruction} propose a self-supervised learning framework called Sub-CR that jointly optimizes two modules, multi-view contrastive-based learning, and attribute-based reconstruction, to more accurately detect anomalies on attribute networks.
-In addition to focusing on node attribute learning and attribute reconstruction, contrastive learning can also be extended to the subgraph level to capture complex structural anomalies.
-GRADATE~\cite{duan2023graph} extends contrastive learning to the subgraph level via node-subgraph and subgraph-subgraph contrastive learning, can better capture different features between normal and abnormal substructures, which helps to identify complex structural anomalies.
-Huang et al.~\cite{huang2023unsupervised} combine variance-based models and attribute reconstruction models to detect outliers in a balanced way.
+\textbf{CL-based methods.} Contrastive learning, a popular approach for extracting self-supervised signals~\cite{liu2024towards,kong2024federated,liu2024bourne}, has been applied to UGAD tasks~\cite{wang2023cross} to capture feature inconsistencies between normal and anomalous nodes.
+CoLA~\cite{liu2021anomaly} samples instance pairs using local network information to embed high-dimensional attributes and structures.
+Zhang et al.\cite{zhang2022reconstruction} introduce Sub-CR, which combines multi-view contrastive learning with attribute reconstruction.
+GRADATE\cite{duan2023graph} extends contrastive learning to the subgraph level via node-subgraph and subgraph-subgraph comparisons.
+Huang et al.~\cite{huang2023unsupervised} integrate variance-based learning with attribute reconstruction for balanced anomaly detection.

-\textbf{GAE-based methods:} GAE-based methods~\cite{li2019specae} are one of the mainstay methods to detect anomalies by reconstructing the node attributes and structural features in the graphs.
-Ding et al.~\cite{ding2019deep} use GCN to model graph topology and node attributes to learn node embeddings.
-Roy et al.~\cite{roy2024gad} incorporate neighborhood reconstruction in their proposed GAD-NR, aiming to reconstruct the entire neighborhood of a node based on the corresponding node representation (including local structure, self-properties, and neighborhood properties).
-ADA-GAD~\cite{he2024ada} introduces a two-stage anomaly denoising autoencoder framework, where the first stage trains the GAE on the generated denoised graphs, and the second stage retains only the encoder and retrains the encoder on the original graphs while introducing regularization of the distribution of node anomalies to prevent anomalous overfitting.
+\textbf{GAE-based methods.} GAE-based approaches~\cite{li2019specae} detect anomalies by reconstructing node attributes and structural features.
+Ding et al.\cite{ding2019deep} use GCNs to capture graph topology and node attributes for embedding learning.
+Roy et al.\cite{roy2024gad} propose GAD-NR, which reconstructs a node’s neighborhood—including structure, self-properties, and neighbor features—based on its embedding.
+ADA-GAD~\cite{he2024ada} introduces a two-stage denoising framework: the GAE is first trained on denoised graphs, then the encoder is retrained on original graphs with anomaly regularization to avoid overfitting.

 \textbf{MV methods.} Recent work has explored anomaly detection on multiplex graphs, categorized as multi-view GAD methods.
 AnomMAN~\cite{chen2023anomman} detects anomalies in multi-view attribute networks by modeling cross-view attributes and interactions, using attention to fuse their importance.
 DualGAD~\cite{tang2024dualgad} employs a dual-bootstrapped self-supervised framework to address feature-structure inconsistency and imbalanced anomaly signals.
 It integrates subgraph reconstruction with cluster-guided contrastive learning, achieving state-of-the-art performance in node-level anomaly detection.